-Based on the above considerations, we proposed a model whose element size can be gradationally increased from the surface to the center (Figure 2).
+Based on the above considerations, we proposed a model whose element size can be gradationally increased from the surface to the center (Fig. 2).
 The minimum element's shape is square and has one vertex on each corner.
 The other elements' shapes are more complex.
 It effectively saves computation time and maintains the original voxel resolution on the surface.
+Fig. 3 shows differences between our GRM and the ordinal voxel model.
+Figures (a) and (c) are captured figures during interactive manipulation.
+The difference in outline shape is comparatively small with close consistencies.

 Computation's size is roughly proportional to the number of elements.
-A n by n by n cubic voxel object has $n^3$ elements.
-They are reduced into $8 n^2$ by the gradational resolution model, which has the same resolution on the surface.
-Compression rate is about 8 / n.
+A n by n by n cubic voxel object has n^3 elements.
+They are reduced into $8n^2$ by the gradational resolution model, which has the same resolution on the surface.
+Compression rate is about 8/n.
 Compression becomes more effective in large numbers of n.
-In two dimensional cases in Figure 3, a round object, which can fit mostly into a 32x32 square, has 852 square elements before reduction.
+In two dimensional cases in Fig. 4, a round object, which can fit into a 32x32 square, has 852 square elements before reduction.
 After reduction, it is constructed by 172 elements.
+20.2% acceleration is expected due to element reduction, but in real simulation, more acceleration results may be detected in performance, because more simulation cycles can be executed for each frame interval.
+In the above example, 13.7% acceleration was measured under the condition of keeping 30 fps drawings.